-- Set-up a security system besides the one your hosting company has, you can never be too safe.
+- Set up a security system besides the one your hosting company has, you can never be too safe.

-- Set-up Rafflecopter if you want to do giveaways.
+- Set up Rafflecopter if you want to do giveaways.
 It’s honest and there shouldn’t be any cheating when Rafflecopter chooses the winners.

-- Hire a virtual assistant once you can afford to pay one.
+- Hire a virtual assistant once you can afford to pay for one.
 I did for about six months.
 Katie Clark was awesome from ClarksCondensed (com).

-- Set up as many automatic schedulers that you feel appropriate for your budget.
+- Set up as many automatic schedulers as you feel appropriate for your budget.
 This means apps will do the scheduling for you.
 Yes, they cost money, but time is money.
 Remember, it’s a business.
 In order to make money, you must spend money.
 I’m starting to sound greedy, and I don’t want it to come across like that.
-I recommend, ViralTag, Co-Schedule, Buffer, and Tailwind to start with.
+I recommend ViralTag, Co-Schedule, Buffer, and Tailwind to start with.

 - Choose a really good hosting company.
 They can make or break you, literally.

 - Find bloggers you can trust and share ideas with.
-I will forever be thankful for Mary Ellen Seavey and Jazmin Rode for coming into my life through blogging.
+I will forever be thankful to Mary Ellen Seavey and Jazmin Rode for coming into my life through blogging.
 They have taught me more than any conference I have attended.

 Thanks for letting me blab about my life and my blog today.
-Together we can teach our neighbors to bake bread, start a fire, make tortillas, a batch of beans, use a Sun Oven or boil water in a Dutch Oven.
-We can wash our clothes, make a portable toilet and washing machine.
+Together we can teach our neighbors to bake bread, start a fire, make tortillas, a batch of beans, use a Sun Oven, or boil water in a Dutch Oven.
+We can wash our clothes, and make a portable toilet and washing machine.
 Please remember to get clothespins, these are my favorite ones: Kevin’s Quality Clothespins Set of 50.